RiteshKumarShukla/StayHub/README.md

 ### Explanation

 In this diagram:
-- Hosts can have multiple Properties (one-to-many relationship), indicated by the arrow from `host_id` in the Host entity to `host_id` in the Property entity.
+- The Host entity represents individuals who provide rental properties.
+Each Host can have multiple Properties, forming a one-to-many relationship.
-- Each Property is associated with a single Host.
+- The Property entity represents rental properties offered by Hosts.
+Each Property is associated with a single Host.
-- Guests can make multiple Bookings (one-to-many relationship), indicated by the arrow from `guest_id` in the Guest entity to `guest_id` in the Booking entity.
+- The Guest entity represents individuals who book rental properties.
+Guests can make multiple Bookings.
-- Each Booking is associated with a single Property and a single Guest.
+- The Booking entity represents a reservation made by a Guest for a specific Property.

 ## UI Mockup